Increase the success of your cuttings by using natural rooting hormone

 My rosemary cuttings are on the shelf and looking good!
-Use these 6 simple do it yourself natural rooting hormone tricks to boots the success of your cutting this year.
+Use these 6 simple do it yourself natural rooting hormone tricks to boost the success of your cutting this year.

 What is your favorite way to root cuttings?
 Do you use any of these techniques?